• Skip to main content

 Colorado isn’t a place most people would associate with the Civil War, but that doesn’t mean the newly founded American territory and future state didn’t play a role in the conflict.
 Learning about Colorado’s impact and significance during America’s bloodiest war helps present it in a broader context.

-Colorado becomes a U.S. Territory on Feb.
+Colorado became a U.S. Territory on Feb.
 28, 1861

 Colorado earned its official territory designation less than two months before the nation broke out in the war in mid-April of 1861.
 The impending Civil War served as a tumultuous backdrop to America’s decision to segment land from existing territories to create the state.

-Congressional Republicans, who were sympathetic to the north’s anti-slavery stance, were at odds with Congressional Democrats, who were pro-slavery.
-Congressional leaders had major disagreements when western territories attempted to expand slavery within their borders.
+Congressional Republicans, who were sympathetic to the North’s anti-slavery stance, were at odds with Congressional Democrats, who were pro-slavery.
+Congressional leaders had major disagreements when Western territories attempted to expand slavery within their borders.

 11 southern states seceded from the United States in 1860 following the election of President Abraham Lincoln because of his anti-slavery stance.